Florida Nursing Home Case: Many Questions, And Few Answers, After 8 Patients Die

 "The suspicion is that these deaths should not have occurred," NPR's Jon Hamilton reported from the scene Wednesday.
 Jon added: "As of Tuesday, [the facility] was reporting that everything was OK, that it was using portable air conditioners and fans."

-Outlining its preparations for Hurricane Irma, which struck Florida with a storm surge, heavy rains and high winds on Sunday, the nursing home's administrator, Jorge Carballo, said:
+Outlining the center's preparations for Hurricane Irma, which struck Florida with a storm surge, heavy rains and high winds on Sunday, administrator Jorge Carballo said:

 "In compliance with state regulations, the Center did have a generator on standby in the event it would be needed to power life safety systems.
 The Center also had seven days of food, water, ice and other supplies, including gas for the generator."